-Within the 124 total hours required for graduation, 84 hours must be in coursework outside the School of Journalism and Mass Communication, with 65 of those 84 hours in liberal arts and science courses.
+Within the 124 total hours required for graduation, 84 hours must be in coursework outside the School of Journalism and Mass Communication, with 65 of those 84 hours in liberal studies courses.
 The maximum JMC credits permitted are 40 hours.